INTRODUCTION

 THE VISUAL ARTS AWARD

-In association with Norwich University of the Arts
+In association with Art in Norwich

 This award celebrates excellence in the visual arts world and can be any form of art from sculpture to photography, to painting or mixed media.